salesforcecli/plugin-apex/messages/runtest.md

 # syncClassErr

 Synchronous test runs can include test methods from only one Apex class.
 Omit the --synchronous flag or include tests from only one class

+# syncClassErrForUnifiedLogic

+TODO: update message -- Synchronous test runs can include test methods from only one Apex class.
+Omit the --synchronous flag or include tests from only one class

 # testLevelErr